peachiia/openephys-zmq2osc/README.md

 # OpenEphys ZMQ to OSC Bridge

 A high-performance, real-time data bridge for neuroscience applications.
 Receives neural data streams from OpenEphys GUI via ZMQ and forwards them to creative applications using OSC protocol.

-**Designed for artists, researchers, and creative technologists** working with real-time neural data in interactive art, performance, and research setups.
+For the kind of creative who sees no difference between patching signals in TouchDesigner and wiring electrodes into the brain.

 ## Features